• Disease Overview

 Clinical Trials and Studies

-In rare cases, surgery may be performed before birth (fetal surgery) to cut amniotic bands that are tightly constricting and may cause loss of a limb or digit.
+In rare cases, surgery has been performed (Minella, et al.) during pregnancy to cut amniotic bands that are tightly constricting and could cause loss of a limb or digit.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: